infratographer/fertilesoil/docs/apps.md

 the intent is to build an application that can easily provide usable identities to Infratographer services.

-The tree manager provide a way to associate an identity with a node in the tree.
+The tree manager provides a way to associate an identity with a node in the tree.
 For this, an application will be built that will associate an identity mapping with a node in the tree.

 ![Identity](images/identity.jpg)